Learning Lessons While Paddling the Churchill River's White Water

 Thankfully, I live in the right place to make that goal a reality.
 Few people realize Saskatchewan is known to have some of the best white water to paddle in the country.
 Translated from Cree, Saskatchewan means “swift flowing river,” after all.

-Having completed several multi-day flat water canoe trips over the years, my taste for adrenaline and my penchant for learning new skills are what led me to signing up for the three-day Moving Water Intro Course through the North Face Store in Saskatoon.
+Having completed several multi-day flat water canoe trips over the years, my taste for adrenaline and my penchant for learning new skills are what led me to signing up for a three-day Moving Water Intro Course in Saskatoon.
 I live only a five-hour trip south of the northern community of Missinipe, the gateway to the province’s northern river systems.
 It’s a reasonable drive to make considering the immense geography of the province and the calibre of world-class rapids and waterfalls that connect the Churchill River system.

 Although I learned many lessons throughout the weekend, from paddling techniques like hanging draws, braces and sweeps to how to read the movement of the water, I also learned the importance of perseverance and determination.
 With white water canoeing, just as in life, it’s not about working against the flowing water.
 It’s about harnessing its power and energy through calculated movements to reach the end goal safely.
 But arguably, the best part of it all is the epic rush of adrenaline along the way.